MFAnderson/MFAnderson.github.io/about.md

 permalink: /about/
 ---

-I\'m a developer-ish consultant at [ThoughtWorks](http://www.thoughtworks.com).
-These are my thoughts.
+I'm a developer-ish consultant at [ThoughtWorks](http://www.thoughtworks.com).
+All thoughts expressed are my own, except for quotes, which I endeavour to cite.